FrancescaK/rozza.github.com/source/_posts/2013-06-12-the-most-popular-pub-name.markdown

 ---

 Earlier in the year I gave a talk at [MongoDB London](http://www.10gen.com/events/mongodb-london-2013) about the different aggregation options with MongoDB.
-The talk was well received, so I promised to post more about it, and when recently it came up again in conversation at a usergroup, I thought it was high time to made good on that promise!
+The topic recently came up again in conversation at a user group, so I thought it warranted a blog post.

 ## Gathering ideas for the talk

-I wanted to give a more interesting aggregation talk than the bog standard "counting words in text", and as the [aggregation framework](http://docs.mongodb.org/manual/core/aggregation/) gained shiny [2dsphere geo](http://docs.mongodb.org/manual/core/2dsphere/) support in
+I wanted to give a more interesting aggregation talk than the standard "counting words in text", and as the [aggregation framework](http://docs.mongodb.org/manual/core/aggregation/) gained shiny [2dsphere geo](http://docs.mongodb.org/manual/core/2dsphere/) support in
 [2.4](http://docs.mongodb.org/manual/release-notes/2.4/#new-geospatial-indexes-with-geojson-and-improved-spherical-geometry), I figured I'd use that.
 I just needed a topic...